 Plate 2.15, Below, Around the Plan of the Cathedral: South Side

 Plate 2.15, Bottom Margin:

 Published by the Society of Antiquaries of London, 1755.

-Plate 2.16, around the image: The scribe: I am the chief of scribes, and neither my praise nor my fame shall die; shout out, oh my letter, who I may be (Heslop 1992, 180).
+Plate 2.16, Top Line and Right Side:: [The scribe:] I am the chief of scribes, and neither my praise nor my fame shall die; shout out, oh my letter, who I may be (Heslop 1992, 180).